getodk/docs/odk1-src/briefcase-using.rst

    .. _Aggregate Demo Server: https://opendatakit.appspot.com

 #.
 Select the forms you want to upload and click :guilabel:`Push`.
-The selected forms will be pushed from :file:`ODK Briefcase Storage` on your local system to the Aggregate server.
+The selected forms will be pushed from :file:`Briefcase Storage` on your local system to the Aggregate server.

    For each selected form, Briefcase will upload: